LANDIS-II-Foundation/Project-Southern-Appalachians/Parameterizing/Fire/GA_Fire/Fire_Ignitions_and_Spread/readme.md

 fwi_date_dat$Ecoregion<-as.numeric(as.character(fwi_date_dat$Ecoregion))
 ```

-### Visually filtering fires.
+We then visually filtered the fires.
+Looking for fires that are not just

-Looking for fires, that are not just the final burn shape.
+the final burn shape.

 ``` r
  #  years <- 1992:2017